Skip to Content

 Under the ADA and the Rehabilitation Act, you can recover:

-• Injunctive relief, including reinstatement or front pay for a reasonable period of time in lieu of reinstatement; and
+• Injunctive relief, including reinstatement or front pay for a reasonable period in lieu of reinstatement; and

 • Attorney’s fees and costs of litigation.